Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY

 \section{TECHNOLOGY PROBE STUDY}

-To further explore users’ reactions, preferences, and needs when encountering value conflicts with AI companions, we conducted a week-long technology probe study (N=22).
-Technology probes, proposed by Hutchinson et al.~\cite{10.1145/642611.642616}, are simple, flexible, and adaptable technologies with three goals: an engineering goal, a social science goal, and a design goal.
-This method has been widely used to study the impact of new technologies on users' everyday experiences~\cite{10.1145/3313831.3376219,10.1145/3313831.3376264}.
-Although research on technology probes includes the engineering goal of field-testing probes, it is not equivalent to evaluating the effectiveness of a developed system; rather, it aims to reveal design insights and implications~\cite{10.1145/642611.642616}.
+To further examine how users respond to \emph{harmful value conflicts} with AI companions, we conducted a one-week technology probe study with 22 participants.
+Technology probes, introduced by Hutchinson et al.~\cite{10.1145/642611.642616}, are simple, flexible, and adaptable artifacts designed to support three intertwined goals: an engineering goal, a social science goal, and a design goal.
+This method has been widely used in HCI to explore how emerging technologies are appropriated, interpreted, and negotiated in everyday contexts~\cite{10.1145/3313831.3376219,10.1145/3313831.3376264}.
+Importantly, a technology probe differs from an evaluative study of a mature system.
+While the probe includes an engineering goal—field-testing a working prototype in realistic settings—it is not intended to measure the effectiveness of a finalized solution.
+Rather, its primary purpose is to surface design tensions, user practices, and unmet needs by observing how people engage with the probe over time~\cite{10.1145/642611.642616}.
+In our study, the probe allows us to investigate how users attempt to negotiate harmful interactions with AI companions and what emotional and practical burdens such negotiation entails.